What to avoid in Hong Kong?

 In Hong Kong it is just a walk next to the sea showing some statues no one knows.

-So in Hong Kong to avoid this is mostly because a lot of pocket picking can be found here as this is a fully touristic space and because there is not too much interesting to see I decided to ass it to the ‘to avoid’ list of Hong Kong.
+So this is something to avoid in Hong Kong mostly because a lot of pocket picking can be found here as this is a fully touristic space and because there is not too much interesting to see I decided to add it to the ‘to avoid’ list of Hong Kong.

 Soho at night

-But for every normal person, this is definitely an area in Hong Kong to avoid.
+But for every normal person, this is definitely an area to avoid in Hong Kong.
 The street is dirty, filled with 18 year old kids drinking the hell out of this world and taking drugs till the ambulance comes by.
 I have seen so many unhappy scenes here for young girls so I really would recommend you to avoid this place.

 Bringing a pepper spray

 This I am telling you from my own experience.
 Having a mother that is always worried about me travelling and walking alone in the streets I received a nice pepper spray from her.

 Not thinking far enough I decided to bring it to my holidays in Asia as I was travelling partly alone and just wanted to make sure to be safe in case.